ml4ai/delphi/docs/dbn_json_spec.rst

 Similar to variable naming, we need to use the function name string to uniquely identify the function, and as some functions extracted by program analysis will be expressions defined within other functions (loops and conditions), we need to capture the "context" in which the function is defined.
-The <enclosing_context>
-represents the source code environment context within which the function is defined.
-When a function is declared at the "top level" (often will be the case for container functions), then the ``<enclosing_context>`` is just the "top level" and so is empty.
+The ``<enclosing_context>`` represents the source code environment context within which the function is defined.
+When a function is declared at the "top level" (as will often be the case for container functions), the ``<enclosing_context>`` is just the "top level" and so is empty.
 Assigns, conditions and loop_plates, however, will often be declared within another source code function.
 In those cases, the ``<enclosing_context>`` capture the enclosing function name.
+For
-For example: for an assignment within the UPDATE_EST function, the ``<enclosing_context>`` is "UPDATE_EST".
+example: for an assignment within the UPDATE_EST function, the ``<enclosing_context>`` is "UPDATE_EST".

-Next, the ``<function_type>`` is the string representing which of the four types the function belongs to (the types are described in more detail, below): "assign", "condition", "container", "loop_plate".
-In the case of a loop_plate, we will name the specific loop using the generic name "loop", and include a number of there is more than one loop.
+Next, the ``<function_type>`` is the string representing which of the four types the function belongs to (the types are described in more detail, below):
+"assign", "condition", "container", "loop_plate".
+In the case of a loop_plate, we will name the specific loop using the generic name "loop", and include a number if there is more than one loop.

 Finally, ``<var_affected>`` will only be relevant for assign and condition function types, and the name of the variable affected will be added after the